bowenl-math/bowenl-math.github.io/index.md

 ### Contact
 bowenl-math@outlook.com

-Please contact me if you find any mistakes in my notes!
+Please contact me if you find any mistake in my notes!
 Thanks in advance.